bobby-valenzuela/Dev-Environment/README.md

 `cip` - Change without newlines
 `dap` - Delete with newlines
 `dip` - Delete without newlines
+`vii` - Selects the "inner indent" block (lines with the same indentation level as the cursor, excluding surrounding blank lines)
+`vai` - Selects "a indent" block (includes the inner block plus the lines immediately above/below with less indentation, like a function definition).

 <br />

 _Working with vim cmd/shell_
 `C-r3`  - Paste from 3 register (in insert mode or into vim command line).
 Useful for pasting into a search regex
 `read !<shell_command>` - Paste shell output into buffer.
+`:g/function/d` - Delete all lines matching the pattern 'function'
+`q:` - Opens a buffer of previous commands to execute (with enter key)

 <br />